phalcon-orphanage/docs/en/reference/tutorial.rst

     }

-The empty index action gives the clean pass to a view with the form definition:
+The empty index action gives the clean pass to a view with the form definition (app/views/signup/index.phtml):

 .. code-block:: html+php